chxnmay17/sppu-comp-sem7-notes-2019-pattern/DAA/UNIT3/Greedy/control abstraction.md

 ## **1. Meaning of Control Abstraction**
 A control abstraction is a generic procedure (algorithm template) that outlines the structure of a specific algorithmic strategy.
 It separates *how the greedy choice is made* from *how the algorithm is controlled*.
+The Greedy method works by making a sequence of choices, selecting the best option available at that moment (local optimum) in hopes of finding the global optimum.